-Constituent Trading Platform Selection
+Constituent Exchange Selection

-According to the Annual Report, the Digital Asset Trading Platforms that are included in the Index are selected by the Index Provider utilizing a methodology that is guided by the International Organization of Securities Commissions ("IOSCO") principles for financial benchmarks.
-For a trading platform to become a Constituent Trading Platform, it must satisfy the criteria listed below (the "Inclusion Criteria"):
+According to the Annual Report, the Digital Asset Exchanges that are included in the Index are selected by the Index Provider utilizing a methodology that is guided by the International Organization of Securities Commissions ("IOSCO") principles for financial benchmarks.
+For an exchange to become a Digital Asset Exchange included in the Index (a "Constituent Exchange"), it must satisfy the criteria listed below (the "Inclusion Criteria"):

-- Sufficient USD liquidity relative to the size of the listed assets; - No evidence in the past 12 months of trading restrictions on individuals or entities that would otherwise meet the trading platform's eligibility requirements to trade; - No evidence in the past 12 months of undisclosed restrictions on deposits or withdrawals from user accounts; - Real-time price discovery; - Limited or no capital controls; 29 - Transparent ownership including a publicly-owned ownership entity; - Publicly available language and policies addressing legal and regulatory compliance in the U.S., including KYC (Know Your Customer), AML (Anti-Money Laundering) and other policies designed to comply with relevant regulations that might apply to it; - Be a U.S.-domiciled trading platform or a non-U.S. domiciled trading platform that is able to service U.S. investors; and - Offer programmatic spot trading of the trading pair 30 and reliably publish trade prices and volumes on a real-time basis through Rest and Websocket APIs.
+- Sufficient USD liquidity relative to the size of the listed assets; - No evidence in the past 12 months of trading restrictions on individuals or entities that would otherwise meet the exchange's eligibility requirements to trade; - No evidence in the past 12 months of undisclosed restrictions on deposits or withdrawals from user accounts; - Real-time price discovery; - Limited or no capital controls; - Transparent ownership including a publicly-owned ownership entity; - Publicly available language and policies addressing legal and regulatory compliance in the US, including KYC (Know Your Customer), AML (Anti-Money Laundering) and other policies designed to comply with relevant regulations that might apply to it; - Be a U.S.-domiciled exchange or a non-U.S. domiciled exchange that is able to service U.S. investors; - Offer programmatic spot trading of the trading 22 pair; and

+• Reliably publish trade prices and volumes on a real-time basis through Rest and Websocket APIs.

-A Digital Asset Trading Platform is removed as a Constituent Trading Platform when it no longer satisfies the Inclusion Criteria.
-The Index Provider does not currently include data from over-the-counter markets or derivatives platforms among the Constituent Trading Platforms.
+A Digital Asset Exchange is removed as a Constituent Exchanges when it no longer satisfies the Inclusion Criteria.
+The Index Provider does not currently include data from over-the-counter markets or derivatives platforms among the Constituent Exchanges.
 According to the Annual Report, over-the-counter data is not currently included because of the potential for trades to include a significant premium or discount paid for larger liquidity, which creates an uneven comparison relative to more active markets.
 There is also a higher potential for over-the-counter transactions to not be arms-length, and thus not be representative of a true market price.
-ETH derivative markets data, including ETH futures markets and perpetuals markets data, are also not currently included.
-While the Index Provider has no plans to include data from over-the-counter markets or derivative platforms at this time, the Index Provider will consider IOSCO principles for financial benchmarks, the management of trading venues of ETH derivatives and the aforementioned Inclusion Criteria when considering whether to include over-the-counter or derivative platform data in the future.
+ETH derivative markets are also not currently included as the markets remain relatively thin.
+The Index Provider will consider IOSCO principles for financial benchmarks and the management of trading venues of ETH derivatives and the aforementioned Inclusion Criteria when considering inclusion of over-the-counter or derivative platform data in the future.